-- (a) A player loses by default by not arriving within one hour after the starting time.
-(7:30 pm is the forfeit time at the Con Edison community site.
-Captains will decide at the 2019 Fall meeting whether this forfeit time will be waived if the missing player is in the vicinity of the Con Edison lobby.)
+(a) A player loses by default by not arriving within 30 minutes after the starting time.
 If neither player arrives by then, no point or half-point is scored for that board for either team, unless one team had earlier conceded the forfeit.
 However, in no case can a team win a board by forfeit unless it has a player available.
-A team may designate "No Name" as the winner(s) at the forfeited board(s). (b) A player loses by forfeit if his team is responsible for the chess equipment and a complete set of equipment is not available within one hour after starting time.
-(7:30 pm at the Con Edison community site.)
-(Also See 8 below.) - (c) A team other than Con Edison that has more than 8 no show forfeits in a given season shall not remain a member of CCLNY, and their results from already played matches will be removed from the team tournament standings; however, the ratings for individual players will not be changed.
+A team may designate "No Name" as the winner(s) at the forfeited board(s).

+(b) A player loses by forfeit if his team is responsible for the chess equipment and a complete set of equipment is not available within one hour after starting time.
+(Also See 8 below.)

+(c) A team that has more than 8 no show forfeits in a given season shall not remain a member of CCLNY, and their results from already played matches will be removed from the team tournament standings; however, the ratings for individual players will not be changed.